jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 tags: [Spring, Spring Boot, Spring Cloud, Configuration, Microservices]
 style: fill
 color: success
-description: Spring Cloud Config Server allows you to centralized your configuration in your microservices architecture across all environments.
+description: Spring Cloud Config Server allows you to centralize your configuration in your microservices architecture across all environments.
 Keep reading to learn how to set up the config server!
 ---

 {%- capture list_items -%}